zouche10/gavin_git/readme.txt

-Git is a version control system
+Git is a distributed version control system
-Git is free
+Git is free system
+Hey!